Albirizzu/oDCM_team8/README.md

 **If the dataset is a sample from a larger set, what was the sampling strategy?**

 The data scraped from Box Office Mojo contains all the data that is available in the table we use.
 We therefore do not use a sample for the Box Office Mojo data.
 The data scraped from IMDb is a sample that only contains the 1500 most popular movies released each year.
+As there are approximately 10.000 movies available on IMDb for each year, we decided to work with a subset.
+We chose this number as to minimise the number of N/A whilst also minimising the chances of errors due to duplicate movie titles.

 **Who were involved in the data collection process?**